krishnaguragain/cubesatnepal.github.io-1/about.md

 - Weather information
 - Endless Opprortunities
 - Minimized chain dependencies
+- International Support's and Funding

 ## Challenges
 - Interested beings
 - Technical expertise
 - Fund Raising
 - Support from national level
+- Help from Volunters

 ## Opportunities
 - Being a modular system, anyone with knowledge can lend their ideas upon the builds of individual cubesats and submodules.